Babies need to eat every 2 hours when you bring them home from the hospital, and most are still waking to feed after the first year.

 - Longer pants may be too hot in summer.

-This nursing nightgown is soft, stretchy, and available through size XXL.
+This nursing nightgown is cozy, stretchy, and available through size XXL.
 It’s made of cotton and spandex and available in a number of different colors.
-Because it has give, it can be worn while pregnant but will also offer comfort during the postpartum period.
+Because it has plenty of give, it can be worn while pregnant but will also offer to be a comfort during the postpartum period.

 The dual neckline allows discretion while wearing it, but allows for easy nursing when your baby gets hungry.
 There are also two different styles to choose from — a v-neck or scoop neck.